bbrown274/election-analysis/README.md

 # Election Analysis

-## Project Overview
+## Overview of Election Audit
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.

-## Resources
-- Data Source: election_results.csv
-- Software: Python 3.8.8, Visual Studio Code 1.60.1
+A Colorado Board of Elections employee has asked for help with the analysis of election results for a recent congressional election.
+They would like an election summary report that includes the total votes, a breakdown by county, a breakdown by candidate, and the winner of the election based on the popular vote.
+I will be using Python to automate the process because they are hoping to use the same method for other elections in the future.

-## Summary
+## Election Audit Results

-The analysis of the election show that:
+The analysis of the election show the following [results](analysis/election_results.txt):

 - There were 369,711 votes cast in the election.
-- The candidates were:
+- The county turnout results were:
-  - Charles Casper Stockham
-  - Diana DeGette
-  - Raymon Anthony Doane
+  - Jefferson County made up 10.5% of the total votes and had 38,855 number of votes.
+  - Denver County made up 82.8% of the total votes and had 306,055 number of votes.
+  - Arapahoe County made up 6.7% of the total votes and had 24,801 number of votes.
+- The county with the largest number of votes was Denver.
 - The candidate results were:
   - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
   - Diana DeGette received 73.8% of the vote and 272,892 number of votes.